spiral/docs/docs/en/http/annotated-routes.md

 ```

 > **Note**
-> Make sure to register bootloader after `AnnotatedRoutesBootloader`.
+> Make sure to register a bootloader after `AnnotatedRoutesBootloader`.
 Use the `default` group to configure all the routes.

 You can now assign the route to the group using the `group` attribute.